-Skyline GT-R - Synonym for Nissan's Racing History
+Nissan Skyline GT-R - Car That Defined Nissan's Racing History

 In today’s world of racing, Nissan is being represented by various versions of GT-R racing cars, from GT500 and GT3-spec cars to LMP1 prototype.
 The GT-R mark has been synonymous with racing Nissans for more than 45 years.